zhiyingfang2022/llm-d/PROJECT.md

 1. Open a pull request to an existing core component
 2. Maintainer classifies the PR as experimental, enforces “off-by-default” via flag gating or code use
 3. Contributor provides additional tests for when the code is on, but adds unit tests verifying the code is inert when off
-4. When the feature graduates, the gating defaults to on and the conditional logic can be removed after one release where it is on by default.
+4. When the feature graduates, the gating defaults to on and the conditional logic can be removed after one release where it is on by default

 Experiments must be behind flags and have the word `experimental` in their name, i.e. `--experimental-disaggregation-v2=true` for a CLI flag.